 It is incumbent upon Respondent to present any factors that could result in mitigation of CTP's proposed penalty.
 Specifically, it is Respondent's burden to provide mitigating evidence.
-In a default, Respondent has failed to participate and has failed to present any evidence that I may consider regarding potential mitigation.

-Accordingly, I have no reason to mitigate the penalty.
+In a default, a respondent has failed to participate and has failed to present any evidence regarding potential mitigation.
+I have no reason to mitigate the penalty.